aantron/bisect_ppx/doc/advanced.md

 fields in the first step into your `_oasis` file.

 <a id="Jbuilder"></a>
+<a id="Dune"></a>
-#### With Jbuilder
+#### With Dune

-Jbuilder currently doesn't support Bisect_ppx very well.
+Dune currently doesn't support Bisect_ppx very well.
 There isn't a good way to turn Bisect_ppx on and off conditionally during development, nor to permanently disable it for release.
-However, Bisect_ppx provides a pretty decent
+However, Bisect_ppx provides a pretty decent workaround:
-workaround:

-1. List Bisect_ppx in your `jbuild` files, and pass the `-conditional` flag to
+1. List Bisect_ppx in your `dune` files, and pass the `-conditional` flag to it:
-   it:

-        (jbuild_version 1)

         (library
-         ((name my_lib)
+         (name my_lib)
-          (preprocess (pps (bisect_ppx -conditional)))))
+         (preprocess (pps bisect_ppx -conditional)))

 2. `-conditional` is what turns on the workaround.
 It makes Bisect_ppx *not* instrument your code by default.
 You can conditionally enable instrumentation using the `BISECT_ENABLE` environment variable.
-Just set it to `YES` in your `Makefile`, or whatever you use to trigger Jbuilder:
+Just set it to `YES` in your `Makefile`, or whatever you use to trigger Dune:

         .PHONY : coverage
-        coverage : clean
+        coverage :
+            rm -f `find . -name 'bisect*.out'`
-            BISECT_ENABLE=YES jbuilder runtest
+            BISECT_ENABLE=YES dune runtest --force
             bisect-ppx-report -I _build/default/ -html _coverage/ \
               `find . -name 'bisect*.out'`

-        .PHONY : clean
-        clean :
-            rm -f `find . -name 'bisect*.out'`
-            jbuilder clean

    Your other rules are not affected.

-   Note that `coverage` triggers `clean` first.
-This (1) gets rid of stale old `bisect*.out` files, and (2) forces to Jbuilder to rerun the tests.
-Normally, Jbuilder doesn't rerun tests if the code they are testing hasn't changed.
+   Note that `--force` is used to make sure Dune runs all the tests.
+Normally, Dune doesn't rerun tests if the code they are testing hasn't changed.

-   The `find . -name 'bisect*.out'` is needed because Jbuilder changes directory while running the tests, and the `.out` files end up written there.
+   The `find . -name 'bisect*.out'` is needed because Dune changes directory while running the tests, and the `.out` files end up written there.
 The directory usually ends up being something like `_build/default/tests/`, but if you have multiple test targets, there will be multiple directories.

-3. For release, we recommend manually removing `bisect_ppx -conditional` from your `jbuild` files.
+3. For release, we recommend manually removing `bisect_ppx -conditional` from your `dune` files.
 If you don't want to do that, you can add a dependency on package `bisect_ppx` to your `opam` files:

         depends: [
           "bisect_ppx" {build & >= "1.3.0"}